Jasrat: Personal life

 Like sultans of Kashmir, Jasrat also married into the Dogra Dev dynasty of Jammu.
 He married the daughter of Bhim Dev's successor, Manakdeo (Manik Dev) as well.
-Raja Manik Dev's two other daughters were married to Sultan Zain-ul-Abidin of Kashmir, and became mothers of his sons Haider Shah and Hasan Shah.
+Raja Manik Dev's two other daughters were married to Sultan Zain ul-Abidin of Kashmir, and became mothers of his sons Haider Shah and Hasan Shah.
 In this way, he had matrimonial ties with the rulers of Jammu and Kashmir.
 Jasrat also maintained good relations with the custodians of the Shrine of Baba Farid, with whom Khokhars had a close political alliance.
-One of his daughters was married to the then custodian and a descendant of Baba Farid, Shiekh Faizullah.
+According to Jawahir-i-Faridi (written 1652), one of his daughters was married to the then custodian and a descendant of Baba Farid, Shiekh Faizullah.
 Jasrat was a vital ally for sultan Zain-ul-Abidin, and took shelter in the Kashmir valley several times during his campaigns in Punjab.
 After 1432, he undertook only two further campaigns against Delhi sultans, and became neutral in the power struggle within the sultanate.

 Legacy

 The strongest opposition to Delhi sultanate in Punjab was offered by Jasrat.
 He spent two decades fighting against Delhi sultans whilst keeping most of Punjab independent from their rule.
-According to the Tareekh-i-Mubarak Shahi of 15th century historian Yahya bin Ahmad Sirhindi, Jasrat aspired to capture the throne of Delhi.
+According to the Tarikh-i-Mubarak Shahi of his contemporary Yahya Sirhindi, Jasrat aspired to capture the throne of Delhi.
 Sirhindi further adds that in spite of repeated failure, his spirit remained high, and he continued to be a thorn in the flesh of Delhi Sultans for many years.
 His invasions had proved disastrous for the ruling Sayyid dynasty, and his neutrality and subsequent death in 1442 facilitated the establishment of Lodi dynasty in 1451 to some extent.

 A Dogri language historic novel "Veer Jasrath Khokhar" is based on his life.
 In Punjab, he is seen favourably due to his resistance against both Timur and the Delhi sultans.
 The historian K. S. Lal, after analysing his career, calls Jasrat a brave warrior and a reckless adventurer, who led more than a dozen campaigns against Delhi sultanate but lacked sufficient resources and political support within the sultanate to conquer it.